jerrytuw/MQTTS_broker_app/README.md

    Essential function tested:
     Sketch for WIFI NAT plus simple MQTTS broker allowing communication of several MQTTS clients via e.g. port 8883 with TLS with a local client app.

+    Note: streaming functions only necessary for debugging placed in extra file MqttStreaming.h

 ## Provided as is.